huggingface/diffusers/docs/source/en/api/pipelines/stable_diffusion/ldm3d_diffusion.md

 # Text-to-(RGB, depth)

 LDM3D was proposed in [LDM3D: Latent Diffusion Model for 3D](https://huggingface.co/papers/2305.10853) by Gabriela Ben Melech Stan, Diana Wofk, Scottie Fox, Alex Redden, Will Saxton, Jean Yu, Estelle Aflalo, Shao-Yen Tseng, Fabio Nonato, Matthias Muller, and Vasudev Lal.
-LDM3D generates an image and a depth map from a given text prompt unlike the existing text-to-image diffusion models such as [Stable Diffusion](./overview) which only generates an image.
+LDM3D generates an image and a depth map from a given text prompt unlike the existing text-to-image diffusion models such as [Stable Diffusion](./stable_diffusion/overview) which only generates an image.
 With almost the same number of parameters, LDM3D achieves to create a latent space that can compress both the RGB images and the depth maps.

-Two checkpoints are available for use:
-- [ldm3d-original](https://huggingface.co/Intel/ldm3d).
-The original checkpoint used in the [paper](https://arxiv.org/pdf/2305.10853.pdf)
-- [ldm3d-4c](https://huggingface.co/Intel/ldm3d-4c).
-The new version of LDM3D using 4 channels inputs instead of 6-channels inputs and finetuned on higher resolution images.

 The abstract from the paper is: